Meirion Jones: Career

 Jones joined the BBC in 1988, working on the Today programme and then World at One and PM, before moving to Newsnight in 1996.

-Jones and Greg Palast made more than a dozen investigative films on subjects such as oil and the war in Iraq, the Bin Laden family, the Bush family, the 2002 Venezuelan coup attempt against Hugo Chavez, and vulture funds.
+Jones and Greg Palast made more than a dozen investigative films on subjects such as oil and the war in Iraq, the Bin Laden family, the Bush family, the 2002 Venezuelan coup attempt against Hugo Chávez, and vulture funds.
 Jones and Palest also revealed how many black voters in Florida had been barred from voting in the 2000 election by a purge of the Florida Central Voter File.

-In 2005-6, Jones made three films with Michael Crick on nuclear weapons and Israel which revealed for the first time how Britain had helped Israel's nuclear weapons programme.
+In 2005–6, Jones made three films with Michael Crick on nuclear weapons of Israel which revealed for the first time how Britain had helped Israel's nuclear weapons programme.
 Papers obtained through Freedom of Information showed how the UK had secretly exported the heavy water to Israel to start up the Dimona nuclear reactor and had supplied Israel with samples of uranium-235, plutonium and lithium 6.
 Jones wrote a print version of the revelations which New Statesman ran as their cover story.
 In September 2016, Jones and Israeli nuclear historian Avner Cohen wrote a piece for Haaretz revealing that there had been an investigation into 1960s British nuclear weapons chief Nyman Levin.

 Jones lecturing at QED 2016 about the fake bomb detector ADE 651 that he helped expose.

 On 22 January 2010, the British government announced that it would ban the export of "magic wand" type bomb detectors to Iraq and Afghanistan because of the danger to British and allied troops.
 The ban on the ADE 651, GT200, Alpha 6 and similar products was the result of an investigation by Jones and the BBC's former Baghdad correspondent Caroline Hawley broadcast that day which showed that the detectors did not and could not work.
 British businessman Jim McCormick sold $85 million of the bogus detectors to Iraq before the ban.
 The Inspector General of the Iraqi Interior Ministry told the BBC that hundreds of civilians in Baghdad had died as a result of because suicide bombers were able to smuggle explosives past checkpoints equipped with the bogus devices.
 On 23 April 2013, McCormick, was convicted of three counts of fraud involving the ADE651 at the Old Bailey in London, and was subsequently sentenced to ten years' imprisonment.
 The owner of the company which made the GT200, Gary Bolton, who sold thousands of the devices in Mexico Thailand and other countries was also convicted on 26 July 2013 on two charges of fraud and subsequently jailed for seven years.